IBM-Cloud/openshift4-lab/workshop/part1-learn_openshift/exercise-1.md

     Note that the builder image automatically detected the language Node.js.

-1. Name your application such as `patient-ui`.
-Leave the application name field empty and hit **Create** at the bottom of the window to build and deploy the application.
+1. Enter `health` for the application name field.
+Name your application such as `patient-ui`.
+Hit **Create** at the bottom of the window to build and deploy the application.

     ![app](../assets/ocp-app-name-short.png)